cn337131/gafferpy-test/README.md

 ## Features

-- Persistently connect to a Gaffer rest api to run operations
-- Connect using PKI certificates and SSL

 ## Installation

 `gafferpy` requires Python 3.6+.
 We do not currently release `gafferpy` on PyPI, but you can install it over ssh with: